How to Track GLP-1 Bloating Symptoms with a Simple App | Pepio: GLP-1 Peptide Tracker How to Track GLP-1 Bloating Symptoms with a Simple App

 Start with a very short note about time and purpose.
 A digital bloating log takes under three minutes per day for most users and saves substantial time versus paper tracking (under 3 minutes/day) according to recent findings from a digital side-effect journal study (FormBlends).
 Use the steps below to capture the right fields, spot patterns, and prepare concise summaries for clinician visits.

-1. Step 1 — Set up Pepio for bloating tracking (create a symptom log, select Bloating as a custom field).
+1. Step 1 — Open Pepio’s GLP‑1 Symptom Log (https://pepio.app/tools/glp1-symptom-log/) or the Pepio iOS app and log Bloating as a symptom and rate severity on a simple numeric scale, timing, and dose context.
 Why: Start with one dedicated place for bloating so entries don’t live in notes or screenshots.
 Pitfall & tip: Avoid vague labels like “stomach”; use the exact word “bloating” so patterns are searchable.
 People using Pepio often find a single consistent field speeds later review.

 2. Step 2 — Record the injection details (date, dose, site, medication).
+Use Pepio’s Free GLP‑1 Shot Tracker (https://pepio.app/tools/glp1-shot-tracker/) to record injection details so all records stay in Pepio.
 Why: Aligning bloating events to specific injections reveals timing and dose-related patterns.
 Pitfall & tip: Record the clinician‑instructed dose exactly; don’t guess or alter numbers in your log.

-3. Step 3 — Log bloating severity and timing (scale 0–10, onset minutes/hours after shot).
+3. Step 3 — Log bloating severity and timing (rate severity on a simple numeric scale, onset minutes/hours after shot).
 Why: A numeric severity plus onset time makes trends measurable week to week.
 Pitfall & tip: Use the same scale each entry and note whether the onset was immediate or delayed.

 4. Step 4 — Add contextual notes (food intake, hydration, stress).
 Why: Context helps separate medication effects from diet or dehydration.
 Pitfall & tip: Keep contextual notes short—one line about the main meal, fluid intake, or stress level.

-5. Step 5 — Review weekly trends in Pepio — as built — in chart view.
-Why: Weekly review highlights recurring peaks and links bloating to dose changes.
+5. Step 5 — If you’re using the Pepio iOS app, review symptom trends in the app each week.
+If you’re using the free web GLP‑1 Symptom Log, export entries and review them weekly.
+Why: Weekly review highlights recurring peaks and helps you compare symptoms to dose dates.
 Pitfall & tip: Set a 5‑minute weekly review habit so nothing accumulates unreviewed.
 App reminders can raise logging compliance substantially (FormBlends).

 6. Step 6 — Export or share the summary before a clinician visit.
 Why: A clean, dated summary makes follow-up conversations more efficient.
 Pitfall & tip: Export a one‑page view with dates and severity scores to keep the clinician visit focused.